P7-Trajectory-Simplification/P7/data/readme.md

 - `ETA`

 Furthermore, to reduce individual file size, the data has been split into multiple files, each containing data for a specific vessel.
+The CSV files have been sorted into a Hive-style partitioned directory structure based on the year, month, and day.
+This structure allows for more efficient querying and data retrieval.

 These files, due to their size, have been inserted into a database for easier access and querying.
 The database tables are: vessels and vessel_logs.

+## Guide
+To replicate the described process, upload the raw CSV files into directories corresponding to their date (year/month/day).
+Then run the script data_processor.processor_run() to process the CSV, i.e. remove irrelevant columns and rows with missing or malformatted data.
+Then run the script data_splitter.split_run() to split the data into multiple files based on the imo number of the ship.
+Finally, run the script data_uploader.upload_run() to upload the processed and split data into the database.